Studio Upstairs is Founded

 In February 2009, Studio Upstairs Bristol was forced to launch an urgent ‘Save Our Studio’ campaign in order to keep the vital resource open whilst seeking core funding.

 Closing one day a week to save costs, the Studio Upstairs community sprang into action, organising fundraising events demonstrating the creativity and diversity of the team – poetry and music performances, club events and the hugely successful Deliverance exhibition.
-A massive show of support from organisations such as Aardman, Jamaica Street Studios and Spike Island as well as the Bristol graffiti/street art community, and members, staff and volunteers at Studio Upstairs meant the show was a massive success.
+A massive show of support from organisations such as Aardman, Jamaica Street Studios and Spike Island as well as the Bristol graffiti/street art community, and members, staff and volunteers at Studio Upstairs meant the show was a success.

 Having dedicated over twenty years of his professional life to the workings of Studio Upstairs, Douglass Gill steps down as Director to focus on lecturing and his private practice.